EvaMaeRey/ay_2022_2_advanced_individual_study-/week_1_to_6.md

 ![A visual of the seven orthogonal components](https://miro.medium.com/max/1838/1*MMZuYgeC_YjXNC1r4D4sog.png)

 ggplot2 allow us to manipulate these components in an orthogonal, independnet way.
-Separating our decisions with a plus sign, "+".  **Answer the question - send in an email**:
+Separating our decisions with a plus sign, "+".

+**Answer the question - send in an email, task 1.b**:

 *Which ggplot2 function do you think allows analysts to make decisions about each of the seven components?*  See the 'how' column: 	https://evamaerey.github.io/ggplot2_grammar_guide/about